serverlessworkflow/specification/specification.md

 Alternatively, `jitter` may be defined as an absolute value speficied as an ISO 8601 duration.
 This way, the maximum amount of random time added is fixed and will not increase as new attempts are made.

+For more information, refer to the [Workflow Error Handling](#Workflow-Error-Handling) sections.

 #### Transition Definition